Gran Turismo Sport

-Gran Turismo Sport is a 2017 racing video game developed by Polyphony Digital and published by Sony Interactive Entertainment for the PlayStation 4.
-It is the 13th game in the Gran Turismo series, the seventh game in the main series.
+Gran Turismo Sport is a 2017 sim racing video game developed by Polyphony Digital and published by Sony Interactive Entertainment for the PlayStation 4.
+It is the twelfth game in the Gran Turismo series.

 One of Gran Turismo Sport's main focuses is competitive online racing, supported by the international governing body of motorsport, the Fédération Internationale de l'Automobile (FIA), and serving as the platform for the FIA-Certified Gran Turismo Championships.
 The game launched with 168 cars and 29 tracks; post-launch game updates have brought the count to 338 cars and 82 track configurations as of July 2021.
 The free updates also added a more traditional single-player campaign mode to the game.
-The game sold 8 million units by June 2019.
+The game sold 12.977 million, making it the second highest selling game in the franchise.

+Gran Turismo Sport was followed by Gran Turismo 7, which was released on March 4, 2022.
+Online services were permanently shut down on January 31, 2024 with all DLCs delisted on the PlayStation Store on December 1, 2023.

 Gameplay

 Similar to its predecessors, Gran Turismo Sport is a racing game and includes two game modes: "Sport Mode" and "Arcade Mode".
 Online racing is also featured in the game and saving is only allowed in online mode, unlike its predecessors.
 The game has been described as different from the "Prologue" titles seen in the past in the series and features more content.
 Unlike Gran Turismo 5 and 6, the game does not feature a dynamic weather system or day-night cycle, but players still have the option to modify the race's time of day before entering the race.
 It includes 338 cars and 82 configurations in 32 locations to race on as of July 2021.

 For the first time in the series, the game features Porsche vehicles included in the game after Electronic Arts' licensing rights to the Porsche brand had expired (previous Gran Turismo installments included Ruf cars as a substitute).